-There should be a top-level requirement or recommendation for initial staff and student training on diversity, equity and inclusion at higher education institutions (e.g. training on equal opportunities, universal accessibility and universal design, etc.).
-There should also be a top-level requirement or recommendation for continuous professional staff development at higher education institutions on diversity, equity and inclusion strategies.
+- Existence of top-level requirements or recommendations for initial staff and student training on diversity, equity and inclusion at higher education institutions (e.g. training on equal opportunities, universal accessibility and universal design, etc.). - Existence of top-level requirements or recommendations for continuous professional staff development at higher education institutions on diversity, equity and inclusion strategies.

-2. Existence of support offered by top-level public authorities to higher education institutions to offer training on diversity, equity or inclusion to staff and students (Eurydice, 2022).
+2. Existence of support offered by top-level public authorities to higher education institutions to offer training on diversity, equity or inclusion to academic and administrative staff and students (Eurydice,2022).